-Symptoms of Epidermolysis Bullosa (EB) are typically distinct, including fragile skin, chronic blistering, and poor wound healing.
-However, despite its visible nature, accurately diagnosing EB can be complex.
+Epidermolysis Bullosa (EB) is typically marked by visible symptoms—including fragile skin, chronic blistering, and impaired wound healing.
+However, despite these hallmark signs, identifying the exact EB type can be complex.

-Different subtypes may look similar, particularly in infancy, and can leading to frequent misclassification.
-An accurate diagnosis informs appropriate medical care, access to specialized support, and a path forward.
+Different types of EB may present with similar symptoms, especially in infancy, which can sometimes lead to misclassification.
+An accurate diagnosis is essential for guiding medical care, connecting families with specialized support, and providing a clearer path forward.

 Clinical Evaluation